alexandrebouchard/tips/README.md

 The argument ``keepPath`` controls whether sampled paths should be kept or not.
-If true, then return a Counter over paths; if false, return just the transition pr estimate (average of the weights).
+If true, then return a Counter over paths; if false, return just the sum of the weights.
-The latter is useful because it runs in constant memory.
+The latter is useful because it runs in constant memory and still allows for computing the transition probability estimate.

 ```java
 private java.lang.Object runTIPS(S,S,double,boolean)